How Fast Does Mold Grow After A Water Leak?

 For most mold infestations, you’ll want to contact a professional to assess the scope of the problem, and determine the best course of action to remedy the situation.
 The best way to deal with mold is to prevent it from taking root in the first place.

-Mold Remediation and Testing in Boston, Massachusetts
+Mold Remediation and Testing in Spokane, Washington

 At My Pure Environment, we specialize in mold remediation, mold inspection, and mold testing.
 Our remediation process is non-invasive and kills mold on contact.
 We also offer the only mold remediation program with a one-year guarantee!
 Contact us today for your free consultation.